Skip to main content

 Dremio displays the number of unique users who executed jobs on that day and the number of executed jobs.

-1. Hover over the help icon in the left navigation bar.
+1. Hover over Icon represents help in the side navigation bar.

 System Telemetry